SCHO

 Financial Performance

-Benchmark Comparison: SCHO's performance should closely match the Bloomberg US Treasury 1-3 Year Index.
-Any deviations are primarily due to the expense ratio and tracking error.
+Benchmark Comparison: SCHO generally tracks its benchmark index, the Bloomberg U.S. Treasury Bills 1-3 Year Index, very closely.
+Performance deviations are typically minimal and attributable to the ETF's expense ratio and tracking differences.

 Liquidity